Mother’s Day Canvas of Love

 I’m always trying to find new things for my kids to make for grandma for Mother’s Day which is coming up quickly on Sunday May 10th.
 I want the gifts to be meaningful and something she will keep around for a long time.
 This year I decided to make some artwork for her new cottage that she will be getting at the end of May.
-Children’t artwork just seems perfect to adorn a family cottage.
-I purchased all of my supplies at my local dollar store which was an added bonus!
+Children’s artwork just seems perfect to adorn a family cottage.
+All of my supplies are from my local dollar store which is an added bonus!

-I wanted to incorporate handprints and footprints into the artwork.
-I decided to use Miss O’s toddler-sized handprint for her canvas and Little J’s wee baby toes for his canvas.
+I decided to use Miss O’s toddler-sized handprint for her mother’s day canvas and Little J’s wee baby toes for his mother’s day canvas.
 The thought of trying to get a baby to place his hand nicely on a canvas didn’t sound very exciting so I decided to stick with just his feet.

 The canvases turned out even better than I ever could have imagined.
 I caught Miss O in a good mood so she was happy to oblige.
 If you give yourself ample time to prep, most likely when the kids are in bed, you will be able to get even the craziest of toddlers to help you out for 5 minutes to complete this beautiful artwork.
 I wrangled her into the high chair to reduce any chances of mess.
 I did the same with Little J for his footprints.
 As he’s almost 8 months, he can sit up just fine in the high chair and it keeps him contained and his wandering hands out of the way.